mohse-n/L7N_EtherLab/Installation guides/Further Improvements to PREEMPT_RT.md

 The documentation consists of:
 * [Red Hat's guide to real-time programming](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_for_real_time/7/html/reference_guide/pref-preface).
 * A guide to tuning aspects of a real-time linux system is [Red Hat Tuning Guide](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_for_real_time/7/html/tuning_guide/).
 In particular, the entirety of [chapter 2](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_for_real_time/7/html/tuning_guide/chap-general_system_tuning#Using_the_Tuna_interface) is definitely worth a look.
-* [Improving the Real-Time Properties](http://linuxrealtime.org/index.php/Improving_the_Real-Time_Properties) is a collection of best practices that covers much of the same ground as the tuning guide by Red Hat, but it does recommend different values for a few parameters.
+* [Improving the Real-Time Properties](http://linuxrealtime.org/index.php/Improving_the_Real-Time_Properties) is a collection of best practices that covers much of the same ground as the tuning guide by Red Hat (and perhaps a bit more), but it does recommend different values for a few parameters.
 ### Ubuntu Installation
 Install Ubuntu with ext2 file system.
 ##### References